zackayers/css-documentation/README.md

 To keep things tidy, break out like-styles into partial files and `@import` them into a main file.
 Think of the main file as purely a table of contents.

 ## 7-1 Pattern

+> One file to rule them all, one file to find them, one fill to bring them all, and in the Sass way merge them. - J.R.R.
+Tolkein

 All partials are stuffed into 7 different folders.
 A single file at the root level (usually named main.scss, sometimes named style.scss or all.scss) which imports them all to be compiled into a CSS stylesheet.